 Medical procedure financing for people with bad credit history carries greater risks to the lender.
 Each procedure may result in disability.
 Disability leads to lost income, which leads to poor repayment performance.
 However, four conventional loans do exist for people with a poor credit.

-Apply for a medical loan with high approval rates after evaluating your options.
+Request a medical loan here after evaluating your options.

 Four Loan Types